patzsantos/GuardianDirectory/README.md

 ###
 If you want to delete a contact straightforward, select the contact you want to delete from the list, and click **Delete Contact**.

-There are other alternatives to the deleting a contact.
+There are other alternatives to deleting a contact.
 First is by typing in the contact **Last Name** in the field, then click **Search Contact**, after which you can **Delete Contact**.
 The second alternative is typing in the contact **Last Name** in the field, then clicking **View Contact**.